gnolang/gno/docs/gno-infrastructure/setting-up-a-faucet.md

   cors_allowed_origins = ["*"]
 ```

-In this case, you can configure following:
+In this case, you can configure the following:
 - the chain ID which the faucet is connected to,
 - the listener address of the faucet,
 - the mnemonic that you want to use for deriving the account(s) used to serve funds,